-Under Proposition 206, the Fair Wages and Healthy Families Act (the "Act"), Arizona minimum wage will increase to \$10.50 per hour in 2018; \$11.00 per hour in 2019; and \$12.00 per hour in 2020.
-On January 1, 2021, the Arizona minimum wage will increase each year by the cost of living.
+Under the Fair Wages and Healthy Families Act (the "Act"), the minimum wage in 2018 is \$10.50 per hour; \$11.00 per hour in 2019; and \$12.00 per hour in 2020.
+Beginning in 2021, the Arizona minimum wage will increase each year by the cost of living.
+The minimum wage in 2021 is \$12.15.

-Employers required to comply with the Act's minimum wage requirements will be required to pay each employee wages not less than the applicable minimum wage for each hour worked.
+Employers subject to the Act are required to pay each employee wages not less than the applicable minimum wage for each hour worked.
 For more information about which employers are subject to Arizona's minimum wage laws, see Which employers are subject to the Arizona's minimum wage laws?
-Arizona does not allow a sub-minimum wage for different classes of employees (e.g., young workers, students, etc.).
 Minimum wage must be paid for all hours worked, regardless of the frequency of payment and regardless of whether the wage is paid on an hourly, salaried, commissioned, piece rate, or any other basis.